Cricket: Black Caps bowlers shine - with bat and ball - to hold dominant position in first test against India

 He contributed all the runs of the last-wicket stand with Ajaz Patel, and although Ishant Sharma eventually ended the flurry to finish with 5-68, Boult had seen the Black Caps through to 348 – and a vital lead of 183 runs, 132 of which had come from the last three wickets.

-That was more than the Indian top order could produce, as the Black Caps picked up four wickets before India's star batsmen could even match the tail order's efforts.
+That was more than the Indian top order could produce, as the Black Caps picked up four wickets before India's star batsmen could even match the tail order's efforts, with three of them going to Boult.

+"It's still nice to be ahead of the game.
+All in all, a very good day," said Boult, who was pleased with his batting contribution.

+"I don't care how I get them, but very valuable runs I'd say to extend the lead - it's nice to contribute a little bit.
+We talk as a lower order and anything we can contribute is always handy.
+We do take pride in adding to the total and it was nice to get some today.

 Agarwal again showed some fight, but was caught down the legside for 58, and the big wicket came when Virat Kohli – who had already got away with two rash shots – attempted to hook Boult, but got an edge through to Watling, and was sent on his way for 19.